italia/eudi-wallet-it-docs/docs/en/trust.rst

 .. note::

     The entire Trust Chain is verifiable by only possessing the Trust Anchor's public keys.
+There are events where keys are unavailable to verify the entire trust chain.
+These cases can arise as follows:

+ - **Key Change by Credential Issuer**: When the credential issuer updates its keys (the previous keys MUST be valid for their designated validity period).
+This can be managed using the Federation Historical Keys Endpoint.

+ - **Change in Credential Types**: The credential issuer changes the types of credentials issued (removing one or more is the critical case); this eveny MUST be triggered at intermediate/root level, thus MAY be forced by an upper authority.
+Previously issued credentials within previous MUST be valid for their validity period.

+ - **Credential Issuers Merge**: When a credential issuer merges with another, both a Federation Historical Keys Endpoint and a Federation Historical Entity Endpoint are necessary.

+ - **Credential Issuer Becomes Inactive**: If a credential issuer becomes inactive for any reason, a Federation Historical Entity Endpoint would be required, likely managed by a higher authority, as in the previous scenario.
+This situation may not only apply to the credential issuer (leaf) but could also occur at an intermediate or root entity level.
+In such cases, the root or trust anchor may be the entity responsible for managing the Federation Historical Entity Endpoint.

+In the last scenarios, the root authority, or an entity authorized by the root authority, MUST retain the keys and trust chain information.
+In case of any issue involving any actor in the trust chain, the root authority is responsible for maintaining the historical record of the trust chain for a period established by law.

 Offline Trust Attestation Mechanisms